Retflow/SwapWallpaperWT/README.md

 **SETUP YOUR WINDOWS TERMINAL PROFILES.JSON CONFIG:**
 change "backgroundImage" to /path/to/your/pictures/current.jpg
-you also might to do this:   export PATH=$PATH:/mnt/c/Windows/System32
+you also might do this:   export PATH=$PATH:/mnt/c/Windows/System32

 Why current.jpg?
 It's because this script copy your Image to current.jpg
 You can rename in whatever you want.